 Sysprep was not able to validate your windows installation

-Sysprep, short for System Preparation, is a Microsoft Windows tool used for preparing and customizing Windows operating system images for deployment across multiple computers.
+Sysprep, short for System Preparation, is a Microsoft Windows tool for preparing and customizing Windows operating system images for deployment across multiple computers.
 It is primarily used in enterprise and IT environments to streamline the installation and configuration of Windows on multiple computers with similar hardware.

 Error Message